udia-software/udia/static/logo/README.txt

 UDIA Logo Readme
 ================

-All logo*.png files were generated from logo.svg.
+All logo*.png and logo*.tiff files were generated from logo.svg.

 Original License
 ----------------